jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 Jarv went ahead to rig while the rest of us followed, each encumbered by at least two bulky tacklesacks, stuffed with sleeping bags and assorted camping equipment.
-We met Tetley and Jonny in the Urinal series, on their way out from Tetley’s traditional Mig fresher initiation to Pico/Swing/Tessellator.
+We met Tetley and Jonny in the *Urinal* series, on their way out from Tetley’s traditional Mig fresher initiation to *Pico*/*Swing*/*Tessellator*.

 We made steady progress towards camp, chatting while waiting for Jarv to rig, with Myles telling me about the pitches and where to look out for loose rock.